joechea-aupp/things-cmd/readme.md

 add -host smtp.gmail.com -port 587 -u username@gmail.com -p AppPassword
 ```

+**Note:** To update the configuration, you can run the same command with different values.

 Then you can add a task by running the following command:
 ```
 add -t "Task Title" -d "Task Description"
 ```

 `-d` is optional.

 **Note:** credential store in sqlite3 database is not encrypted.
 Please be aware of that.